colinfitzgerald328/colinfitzgerald328.github.io/_posts/2021-5-7-tfrrs-table-generator.markdown

     return base_df
 ```

 The function runs properly.
+I would include the output but for now, take my word that it works.
 Now it's time to generate the matrix for each year.

 ```python